 At least 80 of those elective procedures have to be documented.
 But there must be variety in both the procedures and the patients.
 Each documented procedure can only be documented one time for each patient.

 In order to be considered as a candidate, you must already be certified and registered in a supporting category.
-Be sure to visit ARRT for more specific information on the clinical experience requirements.
+Be sure to visit ARRT® for more specific information on the clinical experience requirements.

-What Are the Benefits of Cardiac Interventional Technology?
+The Benefits of Cardiac Interventional Technology

 Typically, patients have shorter recovery times and no scars or minimal scarring.
 Because these treatments are image-guided, they are extremely precise.